erc-dharma/tfc-khmer-epigraphy/README.md

       + this needs to be done if you have done `git commit`, for others to get your changes with a `pull`
   * `git checkout -f`
       + this helps to get out of the problem ‘Your local changes to the following files would be overwritten by merge’
+      + To exist Vim:
+        * Press the esc key to escape the edit mode
+        * Type ":q", don't forget the :.
       + do `git pull` after this

 ### Desktop Users